damieh1/datathon_2025/example_code_for_training.md

+# Challenge #2: Fine-Tune a Model to Detect Antisemitism on Social Media
+Welcome to Challenge #2 of the 2025 Datathon: Fine-Tuning a Transformer Model for Antisemitism Detection

+In this task, your goal is to build, fine-tune, and evaluate a machine learning model that can detect antisemitic content in social media posts.
+You’ll work with one or more of our gold standard annotated datasets, train a classification model using transformer-based architectures, and interpret your results through both quantitative metrics and qualitative analysis.
+This guide provides step-by-step instructions for preparing your data, selecting a model, and running your training workflow using Google Colab.

 ## 🐍 Example Code for Model Training

 This guide walks you through how to fine-tune a Hugging Face transformer model (e.g., RoBERTa, BERTweet, HateBERT) using our official annotated datasets for antisemitism detection.